foundryvtt/dnd5e/wiki/Advancement.md

 Advancements are looked up by their type.
 For example, an advancement of type 'MyModuleCustom' will be loaded by the `MyModuleCustomAdvancement` class, if it can be found.

 Advancement registration should be done during a module's `"init"` or `"setup"` hooks to ensure that the custom type is available during item preparation.

+For certain special or one-off advancement types the `hidden` option can be used in the config.
+This hides the advancement type when using the advancement creation dialog, but still allows the advancement to be configured and used if it is already on an item.

 If at any point a module that introduces a custom advancement is disabled, the system will simply skip preparing that advancement while retaining the underlying data in case the advancement is ever re-added.